Want to visit Africa but are a bit worried about safety? Looking for the safest country in Africa to visit? Then this is it.

 The Kalahari Desert stretches across Botswana and also into parts of Namibia and South Africa.

-It’s not just desert dunes though, there is scrubland where animals can be seen.
+It’s not just desert dunes though, there is scrubland where animals can be seen and makes for a great place to get away from it all.

 The Safest Country in Africa